dubcode/hurrah_strapi_backend/README.md

 # Strapi Backend

-Strapi back end admin for Hurrah
+Strapi back end admin for Hurrah (in progress)